Former US president Joe Biden diagnosed with 'aggressive' prostate cancer

 BIDEN, TRUMP OLDEST TO WIN PRESIDENCY

-Biden, who served as president from 2021 to 2025, abruptly ended his re-election bid last July, weeks after a halting performance during a debate against Republican candidate Trump prompted panic among his fellow Democrats.

-Harris took over as the party's nominee but lost in November to Trump.

-At the time of his election, Biden was the oldest person to win the presidency.
-Trump, 78, broke that record when he defeated Harris last year.
+Biden was the oldest person to win the US presidency at the time of his election in 2020.
+Trump, 78, broke that record when he defeated Vice President Kamala Harris last year.

-Some prominent Democrats have recently acknowledged that it was an error to advance Biden as the nominee, given widespread concerns among voters about his age.
-Long before the debate, Reuters/Ipsos polls showed a majority of Americans, including most Democrats, believed Biden was too old to serve a second term.
+Some prominent Democrats have recently acknowledged that it was an error to advance Biden as the 2024 nominee, given widespread concerns among voters about his age.
+Long before the debate last summer, Reuters/Ipsos polls showed a majority of Americans, including most Democrats, believed Biden was too old to serve a second term.

 "It was a mistake for Democrats to not listen to the voters earlier," Democratic US Senator Chris Murphy told NBC News' Meet the Press on Sunday morning, before Biden's diagnosis was announced.